BoyBaykiller/IDKEngine/Readme.md

     });
 });
 ```
-The algorithm requires knowing the image extends and channels before it is decoded in order to compute the size.
+The algorithm requires knowing the image extends and channels before it is decoded in order to compute the number of bytes to allocate for the buffer.
 If you are using stbi, the `stbi_info` family of functions can give you that information.
 The code sits in the model loader, but I like to wrap it inside an other `MainThreadQueue.AddToLazyQueue()` so that loading only really starts as soon as the render loop is entered and `MainThreadQueue.Execute()` gets called.
 Creating a thread for every image might introduce lag so I am calling `Task.Run()` which uses a thread pool.
-The numer of thread pool threads can be set with `ThreadPool.Set{Min/Max}Threads()`.

 Finally, a nice way to demonstrate that things are working is to have a random thread sleep inside the worker threads, causing textures to slowly load in at different times.